-The best strategy games on PlayStation 5
+The best strategy games on PlayStation 5 2023: Get strategic on your PS5

-(Pocket-lint) - If you really like planning ahead and executing superb coups de grâce against challenging opponents, then strategy games are a must-try for you.
+If you really like planning ahead and executing superb coups de grâce against challenging opponents, then strategy games are a must-try for you.

 These titles, whether they're turned-based or real-time, let you pit yourself against the odds with interesting and often unique systems and game designs.
 The best of them have the ability to suck you in for one more turn endlessly, but many also tell interesting and engaging stories.